gboersma/micronaut-stuff/README.md

 ## job-scheduler

-Takes care of scheduling and executing jobs across multiple servers.
+Takes care of scheduling and executing jobs across multiple servers using Quartz.

 Micronaut provides support for managing tasks, but it is limited to a single server with no co-ordination across multiple servers.

-Similar approach as Quartz, but rewritten for Micronaut: no reflection, cleaner database schema, support for Beans, etc.
+Extends Quartz with improvements for Micronaut:
+* Quartz properties as standard Micronaut properties.
+* Define jobs using Micronaut beans; no reflection for instantiating jobs.
+* Serialize job arguments in the database using JSON, not Java serialization.

 ## job-history